What are some key trends around employee morale and the resulting impact on patient care?

 Organizations need to evaluate their staffing needs and identify areas where they need a flexible and cost-effective staffing solution, especially as volumes remain unpredictable during the pandemic.
 In our experience, a simple outsourcing solution is not enough: organizations will need to keep internal staff and create a flexible, technology-enabled model that allows them to centrally deploy internal employees and float pool resources as well as call upon external resources as needed.
 As an example, we are currently working with a leading regional system in the Midwest that is actively planning for a post-COVID-19 demand-based, flexible staffing model using the CareRev platform.
 After having spent the past few decades staffing for 95% patient census, they are now planning for a 50% census, with the rest being staffed on-demand using CareRev.

-Without a cloud-based, Uber-like solution like CareRev, such changes would not be possible.
+Without a cloud-based solution like CareRev, such changes would not be possible.
 By leveraging on-demand technology and adopting an innovation mindset, going back to the old way of doing business is no longer an option.

 You can also find this article on modernhealthcare.com.